lauravuo/hacktoberfest-2021-turku.py/README.md

 ### Team 1: licence-scan-go / Docker container action

 This group creates a licence scanner action for GoLang projects.
-The action is based on a Docker container.
+The action is based on [a Docker container](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).

 See step-by-step instructions in repository [licence-scan-go README](https://github.com/lauravuo/licence-scan-go#readme).

 ### Team 2: licence-scan-js / JavaScript action

 This group creates a licence scanner action for JavaScript/TypeScript projects.
-The action is implemented as JavaScript action.
+The action is implemented as [JavaScript action](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).

 See step-by-step instructions in repository [licence-scan-js README](https://github.com/lauravuo/licence-scan-js#readme).

 ### Team 3: releaser-action / Composite action

-This group creates a licence scanner action for Javascript/TypeScript projects.
-The action is implemented as JavaScript action.
+This group creates an automatic releaser action for projects with development-main-branching style.
+The action is implemented as [a composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action).

 See step-by-step instructions in repository [releaser-action README](https://github.com/lauravuo/releaser-action#readme).